microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 #### All the values should be legal.

-Some of these values are covered by syntactical checks in Sema.
+Most values like ShaderVisibility/ParameterType are covered by syntactical checks in Sema.

-List all here for reference during DXIL generation checks.

-##### ShaderVisibility
-- SHADER_VISIBILITY_ALL
-- SHADER_VISIBILITY_ALL
-- SHADER_VISIBILITY_VERTEX
-- SHADER_VISIBILITY_HULL
-- SHADER_VISIBILITY_DOMAIN
-- SHADER_VISIBILITY_GEOMETRY
-- SHADER_VISIBILITY_PIXEL
-- SHADER_VISIBILITY_AMPLIFICATION
-- SHADER_VISIBILITY_MESH

-##### ParameterType
-- CBV
-- SRV
-- UAV
-- DescriptorTable
-- Constants32Bit

-##### RootDescriptorFlags
-- None
-- DataVolatile
-- DataStaticWihleSetAtExecute
-- DataStatic
+Only list special rule here.

 ##### DescriptorRangeFlags